manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Continued learning React and Python, I'm excited to learn more programming tomorrow and I think everyone should try 100Days challenge it is so useful and it builds discipline and engagement in learning.

+### Day 22: November 25, 2019
+**Today's Progress**:  Learned Recursion in Javascript.

+**What did I do?😃:**
+Spent my whole day trying to understand recursion in Javascript, when I started learning, it was difficult but at the end of the day, I finally understood the concept of recursion, which turns out it is easy once you get the hang of it.